Skip to content

 Warning

-6. Repeat steps 4 and 5, gradually increasing the budget in the word-of-mouth campaigns.
 As the spend increases in the word-of-mouth areas it is possible that performance will start to decrease, because of the greater amount of budget being spent on a smaller audience.
+Each time you increase the budget wait at least 2 weeks to see the impact on performance.